leonidas7812/100-days-of-code/log.md

 **Thoughts** blocks amazed me bettter.
 Because in designer view some were unknown and sexret like many sensors or Lego .

-### Day 4:  January 5, 2018
+### Day 4:  January 7, 2018

-**Today's Progress**: App inventor cont. xkecking rest in Designer.
-Moved in Blocks to see the instructions and experimenting with them.
+**Today's Progress**: Blocks continued with text and Lists.
+Lists took some time.

 **Thoughts** blocks amazed me bettter.
-Because in designer view some were unknown and sexret like many sensors or Lego .
+Bt today lists needed more experimentation and i also checked to see youtube videos. also looked help and learned backpack use.

+### Day 5:  January , 2018

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)